-- A set of 4 direction buttons on the left-hand side, for changing the rows (Up/Down arrows) and the 8 steps (Backward/Forward arrows) being displayed on the LCD. - Note/Parameter Selection: these two boxes allow you to select the row function.
+- A set of 4 direction buttons on the left-hand side, for changing the rows (Up/Down arrows) and the 8 steps (Backward/Forward arrows) being displayed on the LCD. - These correspond to the 4 arrow buttons on the front panel (see above for the intro to this chapter), so you can use either them or the screen controls. - Note/Parameter Selection: these two boxes allow you to select the row function.

 On the Sequencer, a row can either play a note sequence or modulate a parameter/CC.
-The screen can only show two rows a time.
+The screen can only show two rows a time, corresponding to the two rows of push dials on the front panel.
 You can use the Up/Down arrows to scroll between rows.